eslint/rfcs/designs/2023-prelints/README.md

     filename: string;

     /**
-     * The body of the file to parse.
+     * The slice of text representing the fragment from the parent file.
      */
-    body: string | ArrayBuffer;
+    range: [number, number];

     /**
      * The number to add to any line-based violations.
 0 if undefined.